mmb-carb/ESTA/docs/DEVELOPERS.md

 ## Important Algorithms

 This section is by no means meant to be an exhaustive study of all the algorithms used in ESTA.
-This is more a place to outline some key points in the design.
+This is meant only to highlight those algorithms that were key in the design.

 #### Sparce Matrix Design